gklyne/annalist/documents/installing-annalist.md

         source annenv/bin/activate

+2. Initialize sitedata:

+        annalist-manager createsitedata --development

+     (Don't do this if updating annalist software to use existing site data: use `annalist-manager updatesitedata` instead)

-2. Initialize user management database
+3. Initialize user management database

         annalist-manager initialize --development

-3. Initialize sitedata (don't do this if updating annalist software to use existing site data)

-        annalist-manager createsitedata --development

 4. Create admin user

         annalist-manager createadminuser --development

     Respond to the prompts with a username, email address and password.
 The username may be up to 30 characters, and may consist of letters, digits and underscores.

+    Alternatively, to create a default admin user with name `admin` and email address `admin@localhost`, use this command:

+        annalist-manager createadminuser --development

+    As before, enter and re-enter a password when prompted.

+    NOTE: the initial Annalist site data contains details of the default `admin` user to facilitate development testing, but still requires the Django user to be created for this account to

 5. Start the Annalist server